r-devel/r-dev-web/WindowsBuilds/Rtools42/rtools.md

 Rtools is a toolchain bundle used for building R packages from source (those that need compilation of C/C++ or Fortran code) and for build R itself.
-Rtools42 is used for R 4.2 (and R-devel, the development version of R since revision 81360).
+Rtools42 is used for R-4.2.x (and R-devel, the development version of R since revision 81360).

 Rtools42 consists of Msys2 build tools, GCC 10/MinGW-w64 compiler toolchain